Mystery Of Vitrified Scottish Fort Dun Deardail And Ancient Myth Deirdre Of The Sorrows: Is There A Prehistoric Connection?

 Leabharcham wanted to protect Deirdre.
 She lied and told the king that Deirdre was now ugly and aged.
 Unfortunately, King was not convinced, and he sent another spy, Gelbann, who managed to catch a glimpse of Deirdre but was seen by Naoise, who threw a gold chess piece at him and put out his eye.

-The spy managed to get back to Conchobar, and told him that Deirdre was as beautiful as ever.
+The spy managed to get back to Conchobar and told him that Deirdre was as beautiful as ever.
 Conchobar called his warriors to attack the Red Branch house where Deirdre and the sons of Uisnech were lodging.
 Naoise and his brothers fought valiantly, aided by a few Red Branch warriors, before Conchobar evoked their oath of loyalty to him and had Deirdre dragged to his side.
 At this point, Éogan mac Durthacht threw a spear, killing Naoise, and his brothers were killed shortly after.

 Fergus and his men arrived after the battle.
 Fergus was outraged by this betrayal of his word and went into exile in Connacht.
 He later fought against Ulster for Ailill and Medb in the war of the Táin Bó Cúailnge (the Cattle Raid of Cooley), the Irish Iliad.

 After the death of Naoise, Conchobar took Deirdre as his wife.
 As we all know, love cannot be bought or forced.
 After a year, angered by Deirdre's continuing coldness toward him, Conchobar asked her whom in the world she hated the most, besides himself.
-She answered "Éogan mac Durthacht," the man who had murdered Naoise.
+She answered, "Éogan mac Durthacht," the man who had murdered Naoise.
 Conchobar said that he would give her to Éogan.
-As she was being taken to Éogan, Conchobar taunted her, saying she looked like a ewe between two rams.
+As she was being taken to Éogan, Conchobar taunted her, saying she looked like an ewe between two rams.
 At this, Deirdre threw herself from the chariot, dashing her head to pieces against a rock.

 Is it possible the battles took place at the fort of Dun Deardail?
 When archaeologists excavate the site, will they then find the skeletons of the ancient kings, warriors, and lords who battled to win Deirdre’s heart?
 Will they find the ancient skeleton of Naoise and his brothers?